Background & Purpose

 - GROUP GRADING: Collaboration is a meaningful skill and should continue to be developed; however, group work will not contribute to an individual’s grade.
 There is no “group grade."

 - MINIMUM GRADES: Graded work turned in will earn at least a 50%.
-Missing work will be issued at least a 50% or will receive an M for missing summative assessments where complete is mandatory.
+Missing work will be issued a 40%.

 - INTEGRITY VIOLATIONS: Students found to be in violation of academic integrity with a cheating or plagiarism offense will be issued a referral to the Deans and will be subject to disciplinary action, which has implications for the student’s ability to do a revision/retake or complete the assignment, depending on the level of the offense.